About our SID activities

 More than 1,800 institutions from almost every nation on earth have joined the APWG since foundation and hundreds and hundreds of organisations and enterprises contribute actively to APWG's cybercrime event clearinghouses, creating a global resource for programmatic suppression of cybercrime by limiting the efficacy of predictable attacks.

-What we are doing to support the SID 2018 theme of "Create, connect and share respect: A better internet starts with you"…
+What we are doing to support the SID slogan of "Together for a better internet"…

 The APWG is dedicated to the unification of the global response to cybercrime.
 Its data clearinghouses, used by responders and fraud managers across the globe allows stakeholders to organise as a larger entity.
 In that, APWG provides data and works to both mobilise data relevant to stakeholders and to identify regulatory and legal impediments to the programmatic, routine exchange of cybercrime machine event data.